datastax/powerquery_astra_db_connector/README.md

 ## PowerBI Service

+_(More details in the [Awesome Astra article](https://awesome-astra.github.io/docs/pages/tools/integration/microsoft-powerquery/#power-bi-service-with-a-data-gateway) about the connector.)_

 _Note: usage in PowerBI Service requires having completed the PowerBI Desktop setup first._

 As this is still a self-signed connector and is just now undergoing the certification process, for the time being you will need to rely on a Data Gateway: see [here](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-install#download-and-install-a-personal-mode-gateway) for more instructions on how to install it in your on-premises machine(s) in "personal mode".

 The Gateway should find the connectors in the same directory as PowerBI Desktop.
-Make sure you have logged in with your cloud account both on PowerBI Desktop and the Gateway.
+Make sure you are logged in with your cloud account both on PowerBI Desktop and the Gateway.

 Now create a report with PowerBI Desktop, then save it (locally) and choose, in the "File" menu, "Publish" => "Publish to PowerBI".
 Pick your preferred destination workspace.